onpointtech/agency-portal-v2/README.md

-# Welcome to our angular portal
+# Welcome to our Angular Portal Proof of Concept

-We made this portal to recreate the original agency portal, to go about upgrading angular 1 to angular 8.
+We made this portal to recreate the original agency portal, to go about upgrading from angular 1 to angular 8.
 This is our guide to be able to use this project in the future

 ## Running Guide
-1. build angular project
+1. Build the angular project
-2. start running the 3 backend applications
+2. Start running the 3 backend applications
-3. open `localhost:8080` in your browser
+3. Open `localhost:8080` in your browser
 4. Develop the angular app while having it live on your browser

 ### How to build the angular project
-To run, open the directory `agency-portal-v2/agency-portal`, open terminal and type
+To run, open the directory `agency-portal-v2/agency-portal`, open a terminal and type

 `ng build --output-path "~~~~~yourpath~~~~~~~\agency-portal-v2\ZuulServiceNew\src\main\resources\static" --watch`